 - Viruses like Epstein-Barr virus (EBV), hepatitis C, and HIV

 Sometimes, you don't have enough platelets because they get trapped in your spleen, an organ that fights infection.
-And women may get thrombocytopenia during pregnancy, because their bodies get rid of platelets more quickly than usual.
+And women may get thrombocytopenia during pregnancy because their bodies get rid of platelets more quickly than usual.

 You might also have:

-- Blood in your urine or bowel movement
+- Blood in your urine or poop

 - Heavy menstrual periods